-The parathyroid glands have two distinct types of cells: chief cells and the oxyphil cells.
+The parathyroid glands have two distinct types of cells: the chief cells and the oxyphil cells.

 The parathyroid glands help regulate the calcium level in the blood.
-When the calcium levels in the blood decrease the parathyroid gland releases a hormone called parathormone or parathyroid hormone (PTH).
-PTH is initially produced as a polypeptide hormone that initially forms as a pre-proparathyroid hormone (115 amino acids), then becomes a proparathyoid hormone (90 amino acid) and eventually to the final form which comprises 84 amino acids.
-When secreted, the PTH effects select target organs; which are the kidneys, intestine and the skeletal system.
+When the calcium levels in the blood decrease, the parathyroid gland releases a hormone called parathermone or parathyroid hormone (PTH).
+PTH is initially produced as a polypeptide hormone that is initially excreted as pre-proparathyroid hormone (115 amino acids), then becomes a proparathyoid hormone (90 amino acid) and eventually to the final form which comprises 84 amino acids, parathermone (PTH).
+When secreted, PTH affects select target organs including the kidneys, intestine, and the skeletal system.

 Increase of Blood Calcium

-PTH regulation is by the negative feedback cycle via the chief cells' unique G- protein calcium receptor.
-Increase in blood calcium allows the calcium to bind to G protein and increase production of phosphoinositide molecules.
+PTH regulation is via a negative feedback loop via the Chief cells' unique G- protein calcium receptor.
+An increase in blood calcium allows the calcium to bind to G protein and increase the production of phosphoinositide molecules.
 This molecule prevents the secretion of PTH.
-Vitamin D also helps in the regulation of PTH.
 Vitamin D also acts directly on the gland to decrease the transcription of the PTH gene leading to decreased PTH synthesis.

 Decrease of Blood Calcium

-The parathyroid gland originates from the third and fourth pharyngeal pouches of the endoderm with contributions from the neural crest and the ectoderm.
-It is at six weeks in which there is an elongation of the pouch.
-The pouch is initially hollow, but with further development, cell proliferation occurs allowing for solidification.
+The parathyroid glands originate from the third and fourth pharyngeal pouches of the endoderm, with contributions from the neural crest and the ectoderm.
+At six weeks in which there is an elongation of the pouch.
+The pouch is initially hollow, but with further development, cell proliferation occurs allowing for solidification and subsequent migration.

-The inferior parathyroid originates from the third pharyngeal pouch, and the superior parathyroid arises from the fourth pharyngeal pouch.
-The fetal parathyroid hormone cells respond to calcium levels- fetal calcium levels are higher than maternal calcium levels.
+The inferior parathyroids originate from the third pharyngeal pouch, and the superior parathyroid arises from the fourth pharyngeal pouch.
+The fetal parathyroid hormone cells respond to calcium levels; fetal calcium levels are higher than maternal calcium levels.

-The thyroid gland and the parathyroid gland share the same blood supply.
-The inferior thyroid arteries supply the parathyroid gland via its branches.
+The thyroid gland and the parathyroid glands share the same blood supply.
+The inferior thyroid arteries supply the parathyroid glands via its branches (supplying both the inferior and superior parathyroids in most cases).
 Collaterals via the superior thyroid artery, thyroid ima artery, laryngeal, tracheal, and esophageal arteries.
-Parathyroid veins would drain into the thyroid vein plexus.
+Parathyroid veins drain into the thyroid vein plexus.